Navy Basic Training: Everything You Need to Know

 Swim Test

-This is the Navy!
-You can’t get away from an intensive swim test here.
-During training, you’ll be categorized as either a 2nd or 3rd class swimmer.
-2nd class swimmers “can stay afloat and survive without the use of a PFD indefinitely under optimum conditions.”
 3rd class swimmers “can stay afloat and survive without the use of a Personal Floatation Device (PFD) in open water under optimum conditions long enough to be rescued in a man-over-board situation.”
 The tests for each class have slightly different criteria, but the following elements will all be tested.
-The exception is a 100-yard swim test, which is only administered to 2nd class swimmers.- Deepwater jump
+The exception is a 100-yard swim test, which is only administered to 2nd-class swimmers.

 - Breaststroke